Antiabortion groups push 2024 GOP candidates to embrace national ban

 In the Republican-dominated state of Kansas - where Trump won 56 percent of the vote in 2020 - nearly 60 percent of voters rejected a ballot measure in 2022 that would have declared there was no state constitutional right to abortion.

 Other likely candidates for president have leaned in on the issue.
-Tim Scott, who is expected to announce his presidential campaign next week, has said he would sign a 20-week national ban if elected, but he has not yet committed to a 15-week ban.
-Former vice president Mike Pence, who is also preparing to announce a campaign, has backed the 15-week plan and publicly criticized Trump's campaign for suggesting the issue should be left to the states.
+Tim Scott, who is expected to announce his presidential campaign next week, has said he would sign 15-week federal legislation if he became president.
+Former vice president Mike Pence, who is also preparing to announce a campaign, has backed both a federal 15-week bill and a six-week bill, while publicly criticizing Trump's campaign for suggesting the issue should be left to the states.

 "We've been given a new beginning for life in this country," he said in Iowa last month.
 "I think we have an opportunity to advance the sanctity of life, move it ever closer to the center of American law."